RGRU/vue-simple-menu/README.md

 }
 ```

 And add imported menu component to Vue through `use` method.
-Menu data pass to component as options in `use` method
+Menu data pass as component

 ```js
 import Vue from 'vue'